najia096/AI-Models-Hugging-Face/README.md

 # Image Captioning and Text Generation with Hugging Face Models

-Welcome to our repository!
-This repository contains Python scripts that demonstrate text generation and image captioning using Hugging Face models.
-We provide two scripts:
+This repo contains Python scripts that demonstrate text generation and image captioning using Hugging Face models.
+There are two scripts:

 - **app.py**: This script generates captions for images using the Salesforce BLIP Image Captioning model via the Hugging Face Hub API.
 - **app2.py**: This script allows users to choose between two text generation models (`gpt2` or `EleutherAI/gpt-neo-2.7B`) and generates text based on user input.